 Middle-grade adventure follows Ziggy, a Cherokee boy with anxiety, on a quest to find his missing mother.
 With friends, he uncovers Cherokee history and lore.

-Toypurina, a bold medicine woman, led a revolt against Spanish colonization in California in 1785.
-This picture book shares her story, beautifully illustrated by Tongva artist Katie Dorame.
+Medicine woman Toypurina leads a revolt against Spanish colonization in California in this lushly illustrated picture book by Tongva artist Katie Dorame.